Classification Models

 Model Type: SUPPORT VECTOR MACHINE

-Support Vector Machine (SVM) is a binary classification algorithm.
-SVM essentially finds a hypersurface (the hypersurface is a curve in 2-dimensional space) that correctly splits the data into two classes and maximizes the margin around the hypersurface.
+Support Vector Machine (SVM) essentially finds a hypersurface (the hypersurface is a curve in 2-dimensional space) that correctly splits the data into any number of classes greater than one and maximizes the margin around the hypersurface.
 By default, SVM finds a hyperplane to split the data (the hyperplane is a straight line in 2-dimensional space).
 SVM uses a hinge loss function to balance the two objectives of finding a hyperplane with a wide margin while minimizing the number of incorrectly classified points.

 metrics — If you set this option to true, the model also calculates the percentage of samples that are correctly classified by the model and saves this information in a catalog table.
 This option defaults to false.